aladinelkhalil/react-ts-foundation-starter/src/feed/exercise.md

 export default ErrorBoundary;
 ```

-1. In _Card_, add the following snippet to simulate an error in one of the items:
+1. In _Card_, add the following snippet to simulate an error in the second item:

 ```js
 if (title === "second item") throw new Error();